 The Music Department of Concordia is a vital part of Concordia’s mission to develop Christian leaders.
-Through the music department students are given the opportunity to use their gifts and proclaim the love of God to other students, congregations, the community, and the church at large.
+Through the music department students are given the opportunity to use their gifts to proclaim the love of God, creately and artistically express themselves, and serve and develop communities through the musical arts.

 The Music Department serves the students of Concordia University Texas by offering performing opportunities to share the love of Christ, develop aesthetic expression, and prepare students for leadership roles in the world.
 Our performing groups include students from virtually every major field of study.
 In addition to participation in performing groups, talented students may choose to major in music with specializations in performance, theory/composition, and music ministry; they may also minor in music, or select music as a liberal arts concentration.

 The Music Department seeks to develop effective leaders for churches and schools.
 Students in any major may benefit from private lessons to develop personal performance skills.
 The university is served by its music students and faculty in a number of ways.
 Performing groups and individuals provide music for a variety of services and celebrations each semester, from the opening service through Baccalaureate and Commencement.
 Homecoming, Parent’s Weekend, and other special gatherings require a variety of musical forces.
 Performing groups go out on select Sunday mornings, carrying the message of Christ’s love and reflecting the blessings which He has showered upon Concordia.
 The face-to-face contact in congregations on Sundays, in concert performances, and on tour serves to introduce Concordia to a wide audience.

 The Music Department maintains a number of fine ensembles.
 Ensembles can be taken for credit, which can be applied toward the core curriculum requirement.
 Currently the ensembles at Concordia include:

 - University Choir

 - Living Praise

 Additional information about the individual ensembles is available through the link on the left of this page.